script-fu/script-fu.github.io/index.md

 or useable procedures.

-After editing and saving a script I press the "#" key in Gimp, which has been set as a keyboard shortcut to refresh scripts.
+After editing and saving a script I press the "#" key in Gimp, which can be set as a keyboard shortcut to refresh scripts.
 *Gimp->Edit->Keyboard Shortcuts (Refresh Scripts)*

 Also, I keep the Error Console window open at all times.